Lurker00/DX200-Firmware-Add-on/README.md

 # iBasso DX200 firmware add-on by Lurker

 ## Introduction
 Android 8.1 for DX200 protects main partitions with [Verity](https://source.android.com/security/verifiedboot), which makes it tricky for end user to flash custom firmware.
 [Magisk](https://magiskmanager.com/) allows developers to alter system systemless-ly, i.e. without any direct modification of the protected parts of the firmware image.
 That's why my modifications for 8.1 are distributed as add-ons: you must have installed and running the original firmware, then you apply (flash over) an add-on.
-It makes the download smaller, update process faster, and *it is compatible between different official firmware builds*!
+It makes the download smaller and update process faster!

-The only current drawback is that Windows-only tool is required to flash an add-on, but, on the other hand, the same tool is required to flash the official firmware.

 To check the current add-on version in Android mode, go to _Settings_, _About DX200_, _Build number_ at the bottom.